gkjohnson/react-polymer-component/README.md

 ### Styling

 The styles passed to the element are applied to the Polymer element directly.

-## Caveats

-### CSS Variables

-TODO -- Probably don't work
+CSS variables work to the extent that they work in modern browsers.